mioppong/NBA_MVP/README.md

 ## Getting Started

  You will need to install virtualenv.
-Use link below to install you will also need to get a
+Use link below to install you will also to get certain credentials from twitter

 - api key
 - api secret